Tetz Rosengaard: Biography

 In 1455–57, he served as Royal Chancellor.
 He seems to have accompanied Christian I to negotiations in Rostock in 1456.
 He had a reputation for being ill-tempered and ruthless.
 He was involved in a controversy with Bishop Oluf Daa concerning the archdeacon's jurisdiction.
-H/e maintained a better relationship to Daa's successor Oluf Mortensen Baden.
-He was for a while responsible for the administration of the bishop's fief Selsø, and was also here involved in a dispute with his neighbor, Peder Bille of Svanholm.
+He maintained a better relationship with Daa's successor Oluf Mortensen Baden.
+He was responsible for the administration of the bishop's fief Selsø for a time, and was also here involved in a dispute with his neighbor, Peder Bille of Svanholm.